 The study employed a case study design.
-In this case, Compassion International in Mukono district was selected.
+In this case, Compassion International in Kisoro district will be selected.
 This method enabled the researcher to have in-depth understanding of the real issues.
-The method was also very appropriate because of limited time and resources which would be used to investigate all the field offices of Compassion International in Uganda.
+The method was very appropriate because of limited time and resources which were used to investigate all the field offices of Compassion International in Uganda.
 The researcher used both qualitative and quantitative research.
-This helped to strengthen the study regarding better representation of the populations of both the geographic areas and subjects under study (Creswell, 2009; Bryman, 2008).
+This held to strengthen the study regarding better representation of the populations of both the geographic areas and subjects under study (Creswell, 2009; Bryman, 2008).
 Both quantitative and qualitative research patterns had epistemological assumptions, values and methods that were integrated.
 Thus, had the ability to offset biases linked to each research method; where by the weaknesses of either of them was counterbalanced by the strengths of either method.
-It also capacitated a level of completeness in the study because gaps left by either method were filled in by the other (Bryman, 2008).
+It was also capacitate a level of completeness in the study because gaps left by either method were filled in by the other (Bryman, 2008).